chu-data-lab/CleanML/README.md

 # CleanML

+This is the CleanML Benchmark for Joint Data Cleaning and Machine Learning.

+The codebase is located in: https://github.com/chu-data-lab/CleanML

-This repository provides the implementation of experiments as described in the paper:
+The details of the benchmark methodology and design are described in the paper:
 > CleanML: A Benchmark for
 Joint Data Cleaning and Machine Learning [Experiments and Analysis]

 ## Basic Usage
 ### Run Experiments